eth-cscs/DLA-Future/README.md

 You can build all the dependencies by yourself, but you have to ensure that:
 - BLAS/LAPACK implementation is not multithreaded
 - HPX: `HPX_WITH_NETWORKING=none` + `HPX_WITH_MAX_CPU_COUNT=n` (according to number of cores in the architecture, suggested the next closest power of 2)
+- HPX and DLAF must have a compatible `CMAKE_BUILD_TYPE`: they must be built both in Debug, or with any combination of release types (Release, RelWithDebInfo or MinSizeRel)

 TODO configure cmake script for DLAF (with/without MKL)